Transcribe audio files to text using OpenAI Whisper

 Suggestions

-Remove the 'Capabilities' and 'Supported Audio Formats' sections—Claude already knows Whisper's capabilities, and these waste tokens.
+Remove the 'Capabilities' bullet list and 'Supported Audio Formats' section—these restate what Whisper/FFmpeg already do and waste tokens.

 | Dimension | Reasoning | Score |